Secure by Design Example Security Resources Plan

 Security personnel or expert

-Security personnel are skilled individuals within the organisation who specialise in cyber security.
+Security personnel are skilled individuals within the organisation who specialise in cyber and information security.

-They include security analysts, security risk managers, security architects, consultants and incident responders who have expertise in areas such as security operations, threat modelling, incident response and vulnerability management.
+They include people who have expertise in areas such as security operations, threat modelling, incident response and vulnerability management, like:

 They play a crucial role in implementing and maintaining effective security measures.